Opekkha

 Opekkha (অপেক্ষা, lit.
-'Wait') is a 2010 Bangladeshi drama film written and directed by Abu Sayeed (Film Director).
-It starring Mirana Zaman, Jayanta Chattopadhyay, Tinu Karim, Uzzal Mahmud, Mithu Borman, Sharif.
+'Wait') is a 2010 Bangladeshi drama film written and directed by Abu Sayeed.
+The film stars Mirana Zaman, Jayanta Chattopadhyay, Tinu Karim, and Uzzal Mahmud.

 Plot

-Rabiul and Ranju are two young men of two different districts of Bangladesh.
+Rabiul and Ranju are two young men from two different districts of Bangladesh.
 Rabiul stays in Dhaka for his passion for singing.
-He was brought up by his grandmother who is his only relative living in village.
+He was brought up by his grandmother, his only relative who lives in a village.
 Grandma writes letters regularly to him.
 Rabiul's grandmother has problems with her memory.

-Ranju studies at a college.
-Despite Ranju becomes a member of an Islamic militant group.
+Ranju studies at a college and he becomes a member of an Islamist militant group.
 He mounts a bomb attack in Dhaka which kills Rabiul and others.
-Parents of Ranju come to know the fact and the revelation comes as a shock to them.....
-Grandma forgets death of Rabiul and begins writing letters again and continues her eternal waiting at the village bus-stop for her grandson to return.
+Ranju's parents come to know the fact and the revelation comes as a shock to them.
+Grandma forgets about the death of Rabiul and begins writing letters again and continues her eternal waiting at the village bus stop for her grandson to return.
 Parents also continue their eternal search for their son to come back.

+Production

+The idea for Opekkha came to Abu Sayeed in 2006.
+He finished the script in 2009.
+Filming began in the Dhunat area of Bogra District in March 2010, and continued for 28 consecutive days.

+Release

+Opekkha opened in Dhaka and Rajshahi on 31 December 2010.